antmicro/cocotbext-i3c/README.md

 All read/write procedures issue a **STOP** condition on the bus by default.
 However it is possible to chain the transfers with repeated start (where applicable).
-In order to doi it, set the `stop` parameter to `False` on any of the read/write procedures.
+In order to do it, set the `stop` parameter to `False` on any of the read/write procedures.

 Eg.